 Fiji - Soft corals galore, barracuda, manta rays, eagle rays, Napoleon wrasses, flashlight fish, parrotfish, angelfish, nudibranchs, gobies, pipefish, moray eels, bull sharks, tawny nurse sharks, whitetip, blacktip and grey reef sharks, sicklefin lemon sharks, silvertips and tiger sharks.

 More and more divers are coming to learn of the wonder of critter hunting where sharks and mantas are not the dream encounter.
-Instead, creatures like seahorses, frogfish, mimic octopus, ghost pipefish, nudibranchs and cuttlefish are the headline grabbers.
+Instead, creatures like seahorses, frogfish, mimic octopus, ghost pipefish, nudibranchs and cuttlefish are the headline grabbers, often in an environment that is little more than dark, silty sand, commonly known as muck.
 If you want to see these and countless other amazing little marine animals you won't believe, think about these amazing destinations:

 Ambon, Indonesia - Ambon scorpionfish, Halimeda ghostpipefish, painted frogfish, shrimpfish, white cockatoo waspfish, 10 moray eel species (including white eyed, snowflake, starry, undulated), spiny devilfish and spotted devilfish, fingered dragonets, pink thorny seahorses, mandarinfish, emperor shrimps, and arrow crabs.